nasa-hack/Waterloo/README.md

 # Waterloo
-A project to find the location and level of waters of time over time
+A project to find the location and level of water and analyzing over time.

 ## Demo
 https://nasa-hack.github.io/